 “Don’t be satisfied with stories, how things have gone with others.
 Unfold your myth.”

 “The Vedas speak of seven planes where the mind can dwell.
 When the mind is immersed in worldliness, it resides in the three lower planes… The fourth plane of the mind is at heart.
 When the mind dwells there, one has the first glimpse of spiritual consciousness.
 One sees the light all around.
 Such a man, perceiving the divine light, becomes speechless with wonder and says: “Ah!
 What is this?
-What is this” His mind does not go downward to the objects of the world.
+What is this” His mind does not go down to the objects of the world?
 The fifth plane of the mind is at the throat.
 When the mind reaches this, the aspirant becomes free from all ignorance and illusion… The sixth plane is on the forehead.
 When the mind dwells there, the applicant sees the form of God day and night.
 But even then a little trace of ego remains.
 At the top of the head is the seventh plane.
 When the mind rises there, one goes into samadhi.
 (Paraphrased: Then there is the direct perception of Brahman.)… The body does not remain alive after the attainment of samadhi… After the well is dug one throws away the spade and basket.
-But some keep them to help their neighbor’s.
+But some keep them to help their neighbour’s.
 The great souls who retain their bodies after samadhi feel compassion for the suffering of others.
 They are not so selfish as to be satisfied with their illumination.”- Sri Ramakrishna

 The occult is “knowledge of the hidden.”
 In common English usage, occult refers to “knowledge of the mystic, as opposed to “knowledge of the measurement, usually referred to as science.
-The term is sometimes taken to mean knowledge that “is meant only for certain people” or that “must be kept hidden,” but for most practicing occultists it is simply the study of a deeper spiritual reality that extends beyond pure reason and the physical sciences.
+The term is sometimes taken to mean knowledge that “is meant only for certain people” or that “must be kept hidden,” but for most practising occultists it is simply the study of a deeper spiritual reality that extends beyond pure reason and the physical sciences.
 Occultism is the study of occult practices, including (but not limited to) magic, alchemy, extra-sensory perceptions, astrology, spiritualism, and divination.

-Even today, occultism is widely practiced, in many parts of the world and many villages in India.
+Even today, occultism is widely practised, in many parts of the world and many villages in India.
 Many people of deluded intellect practice some Spirituality for the sole purpose of gaining magic or occult powers – evil magic, black magic, etc.

-To earn wealth, acquire property, bring the downfall of others, impose misery on innocent people, kill living beings, destroy which is honest and holy, promise children to women, walk on water, fly objects in the air, predicts future events.
+To earn wealth, acquire property, bring the downfall of others, impose misery on innocent people, kill living beings, destroy which is honest and holy, promise children to women, walk on water, flying objects in the air, predicts future events.

 To bewitch to whom we love, gain objects of desire, cure disease, and other minor exhibitions of selfishness and delusion.

 All miracles are magic, the outcome of senses confined to time and space.
-Many false among the so called Pundits, saints, priest, astrologers, Sadhu’s, Yogis, Swamis, or Siddhas consciously display such powers for insignificant things like impressing upon innocent people for making new disciples and followers.
+Many false among the so-called Pundits, saints, priest, astrologers, Sadhu’s, Yogis, Swamis, or Siddhas consciously display such powers for insignificant things like impressing upon innocent people for making new disciples and followers.

 The force of his Self-realisation is far stronger than the use of all other occult powers.

 Though mystical powers are said to be many and different, knowledge (of self-realization) alone is the highest of those many different occult powers, because those who have attained other mysterious powers will desire knowledge.
 Those who have attained knowledge will not desire other mystical powers.
-Therefore aspire only for knowledge.
+Therefore aspire only to knowledge.